 Personalized Videos with a Smaller Budget

 New and emerging franchise brands may not have the budget to invest in a professional video crew.
 However, this does not mean that you cannot create personalized and captivating videos.
+With the help of AI and a free AI video editor you can create a personalised video without having any experience in video editing.

 Instead of trying to compete with slick-and-expensive video productions, aim for a grassroots feeling.
 People love authentic videos – especially on social media.